Loom Hero Image

 The Leaving

 We know that ghost accounts face individual risk of identity fraud, but what about collective risks?
 1 email, all text and no media attachments, is about 4 grams of carbon.
 Now picture your entire inbox, and if you have multiple emails, add on each social media account and all the posts you've posted, every tab you’ve left open for a week, all cloud services that you may use, and any other internet habits you have.
 “A study by the Boston Consulting Group found that the internet is responsible for around 1 billion tonnes of greenhouse gas emissions per year.
 That’s about 2% of total emissions”, roughly the same amount of carbon emissions as the aviation industry for comparison.
 After we die, all of our possessions and our physical being is allowed to stop, to rest.
 But for every account that is left unmanaged, our digital presence still contributes to the carbon emissions of the internet.
-Multiply a single person’s digital presence by the hundreds of thousands that we lose on a regular day.
-That could add up to a large amount of carbon sitting idly, being produced for no purpose.
+Multiply a single person’s digital presence by the hundreds of thousands that we lose on a regular day, that could add up.
 So who is cleaning up the internet?
 How much digital Noise exists because they've become inaccessible?

 Concluding secondary research